Synthesis and Verification of Transformer Programs (Technical Report): Introduction

 Our first contribution is the \emph{first automatic method for verifying C-RASP programs}.
 In particular, we provide a reduction to the verification of \emph{Lustre}, which is a synchronous datastream language with precise syntax and semantics.
 Since Lustre is supported by highly optimized model checkers (e.g. Kind2 Model Checker \cite{cmst-kind2} with plugins to fast SMT solvers like CVC5 and Z3), we obtain an automatic method for verifying C-RASP programs against properties like language equivalence, inclusion, and emptiness.

 Our second contribution is the \emph{first automatic method for synthesizing C-RASP programs} from positive and negative examples.
 The method exploits local search in the form of simulated annealing.
-This is orthogonal to stochastic gradient descent for training transformers, which might not yield an implementable method even since the current translations (e.g. see \cite{YC24,yang25knee}) work only from a specific class of idealized transformers.
+This is orthogonal to stochastic gradient descent for training transformers, which yields no implementable translation since the current translations (e.g. see \cite{YC24,yang25knee}) work only from a specific class of idealized transformers.

 We have implemented both methods and demonstrate their efficacy against two applications: (i) C-RASP minimization (given a C-RASP, construct a smaller C-RASP) and (ii) constrained learning of C-RASP from a partial specification.
 In particular, we have tested our verifier against existing C-RASP benchmarks in the literature (e.g. \cite{len-gen-huang,yang25knee}), and show highly promising experimental results (see Table \ref{tab:all-results}).
 In summary, our tool uses for both synthesis and verification of each benchmark a total of at most 300 seconds.
-In contrast, transformer training (e.g., GPT2) using the HuggingFace \texttt{transformer} library in PyTorch for some of these benchmarks alone could take \emph{up to several days} to achieve the correct language!
+In contrast, transformer training (e.g., GPT2) using the HuggingFace \texttt{transformer} library in PyTorch for some of these benchmarks alone could take \emph{up to several hours} to achieve the correct language!

 \paragraph{Organization: } We define C-RASP and provide examples in Section \ref{sec:pre}.
 In Section \ref{sec:verify}, we define Lustre and a reduction from C-RASP to Lustre.
 Our synthesis algorithm is in Section \ref{sec:sa}.
 Experimental results and applications are in Section \ref{sec:eva}.
 We conclude with discussion and related work in Section \ref{sec:conc}.